We’ve heard a lot about Japan, today we get to taste it.

 Winner or Binner?
 Almost immediately, I wasn’t keen on these gum balls.
 They’re very soft, very sticky and quite difficult to chew.
 There’s little to no resistance, they just give in to a sort of mushy, squishy texture in your mouth.
 After a while, things started to get quite mouth-watering, and then quite tangy and refreshing, and a little tart.. and before too long, I was pulling all kinds of faces and wiping the tears from my eyes.
 Matt, meanwhile, was contently chewing on a soft tropical-lemon gum and quite enjoying the show.
 If you’re the unlucky devil, these get unbelievably sour until you are forced to eject them.
 They’re fun, but we both found the gumminess far too soft for us.
 Sorry guys, despite the fun factor, it’s a Binner.

 These sour turtles have the flavour of ramune, the Japanese soda drink.
 Now, if there was one thing we did cave and try out ahead of time, it was ramune.
-Matt and I are huge ramune fans, and if we see the chance, we won’t hesitate to pick up a bottle – in fact, I even have a couple of marbles that I’ve saved and rinsed to turn into jewellery at some time never.
+Matt and I are huge ramune fans, and if we see it then we won’t hesitate to pick up a bottle – in fact, I even have a couple of marbles that I’ve saved and rinsed to turn into jewellery at some time never.
 Anyway, on with the tasting!

 Winner or Binner?
 First.. let’s just appreciate how frickin’ adorable these turtles are.
 I wanted to build a tiny little enclosure for these guys, not eat them!
 Unfortunately though, that’s where the love ends.
 I wasn’t detecting anything like ramune, it was more of a flavour of laundry detergent or soap and I found that I could kind of feel it up my nose.
 They’re very firm and almost rubbery, too.
 Sorry Japan, it’s a Binner from us.